2.20 Events After the Reporting Period

 h.
 Compliance with number of layers of companies

-The Company is in compliance with the number of layers prescribed under clause (87) of section 2 of the Companies Act read with the Companies ( Restriction on number of Layers) Rules, 2017
+The Company has complied with the number of layers for its holding in downstream companies prescribed under clause (87) of section 2 of the Companies Act, 2013 read with the Companies (Restriction on number of Layers) Rules, 2017.

 i.
-The comapany has not advanced any loan / advances in the nature of loan to promoters, directors, KMP's or related parties as defined under Companies Act, 2013 either jointly or serverally with any persons except a demand loan to a wholly owned subsidiary company with an interest.
+The company has not advanced any loan / advances in the nature of loan to promoters, directors, KMP's or related parties as defined under Companies Act, 2013 either jointly or severally with any persons except a demand loan to a wholly owned step-down subsidiary company with an interest.

 49 Figures have been rounded off to nearest lakhs and previous year figures have been regrouped wherever necessary, to correspond with the current period classification / disclosure.